wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 pip3 install dotenv
 ```

-Now, you can use Python’s `dotenv` library to load your environment variables into `os.environ` like this:
+Now, you can use Python's `dotenv` library to load your environment variables into `os.environ` like this:

 ```
 from dotenv import load_dotenv